cemal995/Swift-FinanceDB-Clone-Application/README.md

 - **Xcode**: The project requires Xcode to build and run.

 - **Internet Connection**: An active internet connection is required to fetch cryptocurrency data from the remote API.

+## Credits

+GameDB was created by Cemalhan Alptekin.